A Duden dictionary bundle might contain the following files:

 - BOF.
 A single compressed file.
 Contains Deflate-compressed blocks.
 Requires an IDX to provide the block offsets.

 - IDX.
 An array of file offsets.
-Used in conjuction with BOF.
+Used in conjunction with BOF.

 - IDX+BOF Archive.
 A single compressed file with an index.
 Either text or binary.
 Text files are encoded using Duden encoding.